ihajat/TicTacToe3/README.md

 1. The architecture that I have used is MVP, so that it is easier to test.
-2. The MainActivityView defines the interface that provides the functionality for this app.
+2. The MainScreenContract defines the interface that provides the functionality for this app.
 We can use this to guide the TDD.
 So, first, we create a test called, printInitGame, which fails.
 We then write the code for it until it passes and then refactor the code, as required.
 3. I have used interfaces ( e.g. for the activity , we present instead, to the presenter, an activityView), since, this is more fully testable, easily extensible, complies with best object-oriented practices ( SOLID ).
 Explanation: If we pass an instance of the activity through to the presenter, then the presenter then
 4. knows about the activity, then if the activity is complicated, and if we write a test for the presenter, then we have to write a mock version of the activity, which is difficult to do, so, we give the presenter an interface, then the presenter doesn’t know who implements the interface, and doesn’t care , and the test doesn’t care either, but the test can control and examine the view, to check if certain things have passed/failed.
 5. This architecture facilitates TDD.
 Why because in TDD we follow 3 steps, 1) Write a failing test,